productResearcher/.github.io/README.md

 #### About the project
-The project is....
+My portfolio is a life long ongoing project that is quite anoying to keep up with, but it is a requirement in my field of work, CV does not do justice to proofing my skills.

 #### Results
-I was able b.
+I have been building my portfolio since I decided to pursue this career, It has been a long and challenging journey but I keep going.

+The current portfolio is developed in Bootstrap, HTML, CSS, and Js.
+Hopefully I will creat a CRM in October CMS as planned to make portfolio writing easier.

 ## Tests
 ### Testing simple static website is fairly easy, I focused testing the UI.
 #### Test 1: The GUI design:
-I compared the reference design with my developed website.
+I compared the reference design with my developed website, the result is simillar with a little change in the development stage.
-I checked all the sections are presented the same way as the design.
+I checked all the elements are presented the same way as the design, and redesigned the newly added elements in development.

 #### Test 2: The fonts.
 I checked the font size, font spacing and colour to make sure everything is reproduced as the design.